vishnup95/vishnup95/README.md

 :spider_web: Web Developer
 <br/>
-🔭 Currently works with React, Vue and GraphQL.
+🔭 Currently works with React, Astro, Next and Node.
 <br/>
 :wrench:	Always happy to learn and build new things